Trademark look

 Trademark look or signature look is the characteristic clothes or other distinguishing signs used by a certain character or performer, making the person more recognizable by the audience.
 Politicians may also have trademark signs, such as the suit of American President Barack Obama or the Merkel-Raute hand gesture of German Chancellor Angela Merkel.
 It can also refer to the clothes of a certain subculture.

 Some trademark signatures may have started as in-jokes, but have then come to have been recognized by a wider audience.

-Popular personalities like Steve Jobs and Mark Zuckerberg are known for their signature look.
-The reason shared is to save the sheer amount of time spent on deciding what to wear daily.
-As fashion trends gets influenced by renowned people like them, more and more people have started to find their personal signature style.
-Sometimes, when a celebrity stops using a trademark look, people might even find it hard to recognize them.
+Popular personalities like Steve Jobs and Mark Zuckerberg are known for their simple signature looks.
+The reason shared is to save on the amount of time spent on deciding what to wear daily.
+As fashion trends are influenced by well-known individuals, more and more people have started to find their own personal signature style.
+Sometimes, when a celebrity stops using their trademark look, people might even find it hard to recognize them.

 The term "trademark look" (or anything similar) is not used in trademark law, and a trademark look is not necessarily trademark-protected in itself.